DLARlab/16WaystoGallop/README.md

 ./devel/lib/unitree_guide/junior_ctrl
 ```

-## usage
+## Usage

+### Simulation

-After starting the controller,  the robot will lie on the ground of the simulator, then press the '2' key on the keyboard to switch the robot's finite state machine (FSM) from **Passive**(initial state) to **FixedStand**,  then press the '4' key to switch the FSM from **FixedStand** to **Trotting**, now you can press the 'w' 'a' 's' 'd' key to control the translation of the robot, and press the 'j' 'l' key to control the rotation of the robot.
-Press the Spacebar, the robot will stop and stand on the ground
+After starting the controller,  the robot will lie on the ground of the simulator, then press the '2' key on the keyboard to switch the robot's finite state machine (FSM) from **Passive**(initial state) to **FixedStand**.

+Then press the ‘7’ key to switch the FSM from **FixedStand** to **Galloping_G0**, which corresponds to the ground Transverse Galloping Gait.
+The robot will accelerate itself.

+Press the '2' to return to the **FixedStand**.
+The program automatically creates a plot including front/hip position, joint angle, foot position, ground reaction force, motor torque, etc. After you close all the figures, you will return to the **FixedStand**.

-.
-(If there is no response, you need to click on the terminal opened for starting the controller and then repeat the previous operation)
+Go back to **FixedStand**, then press the ‘7’ key to switch the FSM from **FixedStand** to **Galloping_G2**,  which corresponds to the Transverse Galloping Gait with two fly phase.
+The robot will accelerate itself.(If there is no response, you need to click on the terminal opened to start the controller and then repeat the previous operation)

-# Note
-Unitree_guide provides a basic quadruped robot controller for beginners.
-To achive better performance, additional fine tuning of parameters or more advanced methods (such as MPC etc.) might be required.
-Any contribution and good idea from the robotics community are all welcome.
-Feel free to raise an issue ~ <br>
+If you want to change the Transverse Galloping Gait to Rotory Galloping Gait, plase modify the vector _bias by switching the last two elemets in the State_Galloping_G0.cpp and State_Galloping_G2.cpp;